Jaycrystalz/alx-low_level_programming/0x00-hello_world/README.md

-compiles a C file and creates an executable
+prints a file followed by a new line